logicalclocks/logicalclocks.github.io/docs/user_guides/migration/30_migration.md

     fg.insert(df)
     ```

+### hops python library superseded by hopsworks library

+The `hops` python library is now deprecated and is superseded by the `hopsworks` python library. `hopsworks` is essentially a reimplementation of `hops`, but with an object-oriented API, similar in style with `hsfs`.
+For guides on how to use the API follow the [Projects guides](../../user_guides/projects/index.md).

+Furthermore, the functionality provided by the `model` and `serving` module is now included in the `hsml` python library.
+To create models and serving follow the [MLOps guides](../../user_guides/mlops/index.md).

 ## New Feature Highlights

 This list is meant to serve as a starting point to explore the new features of the Hopsworks 3.0 release, which can significantly improve your workflows.